-Advanced Placement Transfer Credit
+Advanced Standing Transfer Credit

-For all Applicants
+For All Applicants

 Applicants who have completed one or more non-nursing college level courses with a grade of "C" or better, at an accredited institution of higher education, will receive transfer credit if these courses are similar in nature, length, and content with those courses currently required by this School of Nursing.
 Those credits accepted for transfer will be recorded and kept in the student's permanent record.